ElijahBiocinth/ABCellPolicy/README.md

 ## The following stages are to be completed over a period of 2025 year:

 <h3>
 1. Deriving the A/B Cells Policy as a Robust Multi-Object Cell Pipeline for Time-lapse Microscopy - Submitted to the International Journal of Molecular Sciences (IJMS) on 08/02/2025.
+Accepted 08/29/2025.
 </h3>

 <table align="center">